-How to connect: Understand the broadband needs/challenges in the community and then contact Sam Tennant, UM System Broadband Initiative manager.
-Sam can help you identify UM System faculty and staff to help find information and solutions.
+How to connect: Understand the broadband needs/challenges in the community and then contact Alison Copeland, UM System Broadband Initiative manager.
+Alison can help you identify UM System faculty and staff to help find information and solutions.

 Example: Only 60% of a community’s population has access to internet in the home, negatively impacting online learning for children and entrepreneurial opportunities.
 They need help understanding funding and finance options as they explore increasing broadband availability.
 The UM System has faculty and staff with expertise in broadband-related finance, business and legal matters.

 What to do: Become an active participant in a community group working to solve broad challenges.